No. 205 Group RAF: Postwar

 The group headquarters was established at RAF Fayid in 1947, and appears to have included Nos 13, 39, and 208 Squadrons, respectively flying Spitfire XVIIIs, photo-reconnaissance Mosquitos, and night-fighter Mosquitos, at that time.
-No. 78 Wing RAAF (Nos 75 and 76 Squadrons) with Vickers Vampires operated under the group's control from RAF Hal Far, Malta during the early 1950s.
+No. 78 Wing RAAF (Nos 75 and 76 Squadrons) with de Havilland Vampires operated under the group's control from RAF Hal Far, Malta during the early 1950s.

 On 7 June 1952, the AOC 205 Group, Air Vice Marshal David Atcherley disappeared during a flight over the eastern Mediterranean.

 No. 205 Group was made responsible for supervising the evacuation programme for the RAF from the Canal Zone from 1953.
 Air Vice Marshal Barnett moved his rear headquarters over to Cyprus in October 1955, and Abu Sueir was the last station to be handed over to the Egyptians.
 This was despite the fact that Abu Sueir and Fanara were the two bases to be retained, to be maintained by civilian contractors.
 Abu Sueir was handed over to Egypt on 14 April 1956, and the group was disbanded at Ismaila (Lee FFME 29) the following day.